Part 3 of this series is the final part until I develop new, weird symptoms or I am a few years out, writing a reflection piece.

 I ended up finally leaving the police station at about 1AM, waiting hours for anyone to help me.
 I was already jet-lagged and all I wanted to do was go to sleep.
 I had been awake for 20 hours before I went to bed that night.
 When we finally completed the report and the officer gave me two copies as I requested, I drove my car directly to my boyfriend’s apartment, where I would stay that night.

 Again, he was gone, but this time visiting family.
 I had the whole apartment to myself.
 It was lonely, but I was tired, so I didn’t care.

 The next day and many days after that, I worked (at my online job) and worked on cleaning out my room.
 I took pictures of everything that I needed to sell and put them up on craigslist.
-Some sold within a few hours, some sold within a few days, and others didn’t sell at all until I put the items up for free and my inbox flooded like the first day of my period.
+Some sold within a few hours, some sold within a few days, and others didn’t sell at all until I put the items up for free and my inbox flooded.

 I had to buy bottled water in LA because of the tap’s fluoride content.
 I couldn’t work at my former job because it required too much physical labor…and I also hated it.
 My boyfriend did not want me to temporarily stay at his apartment while I looked for a new place, my friends didn’t have any spare rooms, and I refused to live with strangers or on a month-to-month lease for the rest of my life, so there was only one option: I had to move back to New York.